 can stop at any time.
 Your email will not be used for any other purpose.

-2 Trees, Flowers, or Condolences have been shared with support of Evan's family - View on Tribute Wall
+1 Tree, Flower, or Condolence has been shared with support of Albert's family - View on Tribute Wall

 When our dad was born, almost 100 years ago, they immediately broke the mold.
 There would be no other quite like him.
 He had us convinced that he would live forever.
 That is why, despite being in his 10th decade, we were shocked by his abrupt death on Christmas morning.

 Dad was an inveterate storyteller, regaling us for years about out-running incendiary bombs during WWII, or his time in the Royal Engineers stationed in India.
 His stories of growing up in Langold, England with the most brilliant of dogs, Rack, had us enthralled.